 Around 5:45 p.m.
 ET, some Facebook users began regaining partial access to the three apps.

-Security experts said the failure could be due to an internal bug, although sabotage by an insider is theoretically possible.
+Security experts said the failure could be due to an internal issue, although damae by an insider is possible.

 “Facebook practically locked the keys in its car,” tweeted Jonathan Zittrain, director of the Berkman Klein Center for Internet & Society at Harvard.